coolsamson7/aspyx/docs/index/introduction.md

 Aspyx is a lightweight Python library that provides both Dependency Injection (DI) and Aspect-Oriented Programming (AOP) support.

-The following DI features are supported
+The following DI features are supported:

 - constructor and setter injection
 - injection of configuration variables
 - possibility to define custom injections